bf4db/documents/Policies_And_Procedures.md

 If an appeal is denied, the appeal may be escalated by submitting a new appeal and indicating the desire to have it escalated.
 Escalated appeals are handled by the Directors exclusively.
 If a Director was involved in the original ban or appeal, that Director will be excluded from the escalated appeal.
 Once an escalated appeal has been closed, there are no other avenues of appeal available.

-During the course of an appeal, if an account is determined to have been compromised and used to cheat during that time, we will mark that account as a “Hacked Account”, and will not ban any new accounts purchased by the user.
+During the course of an appeal, if an account is determined to have been compromised and used to cheat during that time, we will mark that account as a "Hacked Account", and will not ban any new accounts purchased by the user.
 However, due to the fact that the original account was used to cheat with, the ban will remain.

 During the course of an appeal, if an account is determined to have been compromised but not used to cheat during that time, the appeal will be approved as long as it can be proven that Two Factor Authentication (2FA) has been activated and there are no other indications of cheat use on the account.